Leonard Grover

+Biography

+Grover was born in 1833 in Springwater, New York.
 Grover established his own touring company, the Grover German Opera Company, which presented Faust and Tannhäuser in New York and Philadelphia.

 He also established Grover's Theatre in Washington, D.C., where President Abraham Lincoln frequently attended performances with his wife and Secretary of State William H. Seward.
 Grover was reported to have "saved Lincoln's life" outside the theatre; on one occasion after a performance, the president's carriage was surrounded by an angry mob and his driver was unable to move, and Grover jumped up, took the reins, and drove the president and his party to safety.
 He was told afterwards that the president felt he owed his life to Grover's quick thinking.

 The president's son, Tad Lincoln, was attending a performance of Aladdin and the Wonderful Lamp at Grover's Theater on April 14, 1865, when his father was assassinated a few blocks away at Ford's Theatre.

 In 1909, he wrote a lengthy piece for The Century Magazine titled "Lincoln's interest in the theater."

 As a sports promoter, he organized the 1860 fight between English boxing champion Jem Mace and American John C. Heenan at 44 Union Square, as well as wrestling matches between Scotsman Donald Dinnie and New Yorker William Muldoon.

-Grover was born in 1833 in Springwater, New York.
 He died in Brooklyn, aged 92.